Azure/Azure-Orbital-Analytics-Samples/deploy/gallery/instructions.md

 If you've landed on this page from Synapse gallery then Congrats! -- you are in the right place.

 The instructions on this page will guide you through configuring the pipeline template to successfully run a custom vision model for object detection (for example, detecting swimming pool objects).
 You can also use the pipeline template to explore other object detection use cases as well.
-Currently, the template only supports custom vision model v2.
+Currently, the template only supports custom vision model.

 **Prerequisites**

 * Follow the steps in the [readme](https://github.com/Azure/Azure-Orbital-Analytics-Samples/blob/main/deploy/README.md) to deploy the infrastructure.
-This includes creation of the custom vision model v2 package as well.
+This includes creation of the custom vision model package as well.

 * Run the following command to create the linked services and spark job definition on the Synapse workspace: